micedreams/CV/readme.md

 ## Experience
 1. Voicene (May 2024- Present)
    * Designation: Senior software developer.
-   * Technologies used: Dart, Flutter, Kotlin, Gradle, HTML, CSS(Tailwind).
+   * Technologies used: Dart, Flutter.
    * Led the development of a social media application using Flutter for both iOS and Android platforms, from initial design conceptualization to successful production deployment.
 Play Store & App Store.
    * Architected and implemented a scalable, testable, and maintainable codebase using Riverpod state management and clean code architecture.
    * Worked on UI and integrated third-party tools such as agora_rtc_engine, agora chat SDK, and firebase_messaging for live streaming, chat, and push notifications.